 William Barton is one of Australia‘s most notable didgeridoo players and a leading figure in the education and preservation of the rich cultural heritage surrounding this ancient instrument.
 He performs works by himself and music by fellow Australian composers.

-Prolific percussionist Ian Rosenbaum performs a program of works for the marimba, including a work for marimba and string quartet by Japanese American composer Andy Akiho for which he will be joined by the renowned Mivos Quartet.
+Prolific percussionist Ian Rosenbaum performs a varied program of works for the marimba.
+Please note this concert has changed and will no longer feature the Mivos Quartet.

 A group with a strong international presence, the Heath Quartet perform two towering works in the string quartet repertoire: the Quartet in B-flat Major, Op.
 18, No. 6 by Beethoven and Schubert‘s Quartet in D minor, D. 810, Death and the Maiden.